UPPS 07.07.01 - Satisfactory Academic Progress for Undergraduate Students on Financial Aid

-The Higher Education Act of 1965 (as amended) requires each student to be making satisfactory academic progress (SAP) to be eligible for federal and state financial aid programs.
+The Higher Education Act of 1965 (as amended) requires each student to be making SAP to be eligible for federal and state financial aid programs.
 SAP is defined in both quantitative and qualitative measures.
 The quantitative measure consists of a maximum timeframe in which a student must complete his or her educational program.
-The qualitative measure requires a student to maintain a satisfactory grade point average consistent with the requirement to obtain a degree at the university.
+The qualitative measure requires a student to maintain a satisfactory grade point average (GPA) consistent with the requirement to obtain a degree at the university.

 The quantitative measure states that a maximum number of semester hours may be attempted for students to complete their academic program, and a minimum number of semester credit hours must be earned relative to the total attempted hours to ensure the student is on pace to complete his or her program requirements.

-Maximum Timeframe - For undergraduate students, the maximum number of credit hours (total attempted hours) is limited to 150% of the published degree program requirements and includes all hours attempted (including repeats and withdraws) at any institution of higher education and hours accepted in transfer even if financial aid was not received.
+Maximum Timeframe – For undergraduate students, the maximum number of credit hours (total attempted hours) is limited to 150 percent of the published degree program requirements and includes all hours attempted (including repeats and withdraws) at any institution of higher education and hours accepted in transfer even if financial aid was not received.
 The university calculates non-credit courses taken at the university or any institution of higher education, including hours accepted in transfer, into the total attempted hours.
 There is no provision for academic amnesty in evaluating SAP.
 If a student changes his or her major, all of the hours attempted while working on those majors within a degree (first baccalaureate or second baccalaureate) program count toward the maximum allowable hours.
-The maximum number of total attempted hours will be 150% of the maximum number of semester hours for any undergraduate degree program.
+The maximum number of total attempted hours will be 150 percent of the minimum number of semester hours for any undergraduate degree program.
+Examples include:

-A first baccalaureate requires no more than 120 hours, which will allow 180 attempted hours (120 * 150% = 180 hours).
+A first baccalaureate requires no more than 120 hours, which will allow 180 attempted hours (120 * 150 percent = 180 hours).
 This calculation will apply to all first baccalaureate programs.

-A second baccalaureate requires no more than 30 hours, which will allow 45 attempted hours (30 * 150% = 45 hours).
+A second baccalaureate requires no more than 30 hours, which will allow 45 attempted hours (30 * 150 percent = 45 hours).
 This calculation will apply to all second baccalaureate programs.

 All grades that represent earned grades such as A, B, C, D, U, F, and CR will count toward the total attempted hours.
 Each repeated course will also count toward this total.
 Grades of I, W, and PR, which represent non-credit semester hours, will also count toward the total attempted hours.

-If a student attempts 100 credit hours while working on his or her baccalaureate, he or she must complete a minimum of 67 credit hours (pace = 67 / 100 = 67%) in order to meet SAP for the next year.
+If a student attempts 100 credit hours while working on his or her baccalaureate, he or she must complete a minimum of 67 credit hours (pace = 67/100 = 67 percent) in order to meet SAP for the next year.
 All partial credit hours are rounded down to the nearest hour.

-If a student attempts 50 credit hours while working on his or her baccalaureate, he or she must complete a minimum of 34 credit hours (pace = 34 / 50 = 68%) in order to meet SAP for the next year.
+If a student attempts 50 credit hours while working on his or her baccalaureate, he or she must complete a minimum of 34 credit hours (pace = 34/50 = 68 percent) in order to meet SAP for the next year.
 All partial credit hours are rounded down to the nearest hour.

-The university considers grades of W, I, U, F, and PR, as well as repeated courses that are not included in a student’s grade point average (GPA), as attempted hours but not as completed hours when calculating the student’s completion rate.
+The university considers grades of W, I, U, F, and PR, as well as repeated courses that are not included in a student’s GPA, as attempted hours but not as completed hours when calculating the student’s completion rate.
 Changes in grades will be assessed during the annual evaluation at the end of the academic year (end of spring semester).